JPCavell/Pong-Clone/README.md

 # This project is a work in progress and was created primarily for learning purposes.
 Some aspects of the game may be incomplete, and the code currently contains no comments.

-# This project is an original implementation inspired by Pong.
+# Disclaimer: This project is an original implementation inspired by Pong.
 It is intended for educational and non-commercial use only.